Introduction to my 2024 review of the Nikon D700

 I’ve used my Nikon D700 mostly to capture family moments.
 With the fast auto focus it is perfect to capture children moving around and having fun.
 In the following gallery I’ll share some photos I made with the Nikon D700.
 All images are processed to taste in Lightroom CC 2015.6.1.
 Some just converted straight to JPEG, others have had work done by cropping or adjusting levels.
 I’ll add more images over time.

-Is the Nikon D700 still a good and relevant camera in 2016?
+Is the Nikon D700 still a good and relevant camera today?
 Yes, it surly is!
 The Nikon D700 is a perfect introduction in to full frame Nikon photography.
 With the current second-hand pricing it is cheaper than a new D7200, and while the D700 has got only 12 megapixels vs. the 24 the D7200 the D700 can still hold its own against the newer prosumer body.
 And it even surpasses that newer camera in some fields (build quality, control layout).
 I’m very happy to have added the Nikon D700 to my camera bag next to my Sony A7.
 I’ll use the Sony for landscape photography and traveling, and the D700 for the rest.
 But after using it a while I wouldn’t even mind having the D700 as my only camera.
 It still is that impressive.
 I’m even thinking about parting with my Sony and buying a D800, something I wouldn’t have even considered some time ago since I was very happy with my Sony.
 But the feeling of using a pro-style Nikon is just so nice, especially for a former Nikon (-D7000) user.

-That means the only real conclusion I can make is: Even in 2016 the Nikon D700 is still a very good camera, that delivers very good images with very good high ISO performance, has got fast and accurate AF and can stand a lot of abuse.
+That means the only real conclusion I can make is: Even today the Nikon D700 is still a very good camera, that delivers very good images with very good high ISO performance, has got fast and accurate AF and can stand a lot of abuse.
 If you were in doubt about buying a Nikon D700 for semi-professional or prosumer use I can only say: just do it!
 I’m sure you’ll love it just as much as I do.